 The second generation made its debut around a year ago.
-It comes with pretty much the same specs as the original device, apart from battery life which has been doubled.
+It comes with pretty much the same specs as the original device, apart from battery life which was doubled.

 Realme Watch 2 was followed by a Pro version of the same in late May last year.
 That one packed an even larger battery that increased the time between charges from about a week to 12 days.
-The other important upgrade was built-in GPS.
+The other important upgrades were built-in GPS and a huge display.

-Now we are about to get the next iteration in the series.
+Now we have details of the next iteration in the series.

-An area which is ripe for an upgrade is water-resistance.
-The current iterations have a IP68 rating resistance – meaning they are good to be submerged up to a maximum depth of 1.5m underwater for up to thirty minutes.
+An area which was ripe for an upgrade was water-resistance.
+The previous iterations have a IP68 rating – meaning they are good to be submerged up to a maximum depth of 1.5m underwater for up to thirty minutes.
 In reality, that’s not really great water-proofing.
-If the FCC filing is anything to go by it looks like this will not change with the third generation.
+Unfortunately, this stays the same on Watch 3.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!